g-regex/prove/README.md

 # [prove]

 [prove] is a proof verification system using bracketed expressions.

-It is currently work in progress.
+This system is of experimental nature and is not being developed any further.
+The insights gained during the work on this project lead to a first [Python implementation](https://www.zurab.online/2022/02/lesson-1-python-based-introduction-to.html) of the SOFiA proof assistant and to a later [Haskell prototype](https://github.com/g-regex/sofia_haskell) thereof.

 ## Installation